ldsimidu/ldsimidu/README.md

 - ⚡ Fun fact: I love the **Pokémon franchise** =)
 - ⏳ Recently: **I got a new job in Quality Assurance at C6 Bank here in Brazil!**

+---

 # 🧑🏻‍💼 My Career
----

 ## 🏢 **Professional Experience**
 - **🟨 C6 BANK | Intern - Quality Assurance**
   *🗓️ Jul 2024 – Present*
   - Working with automation tools developed using **RobotFramework**.
+  - Directly involved in the App Release team, responsible for testing the app, Releases and hotfixes of new versions and their publications

 ## 🎓 **Education**
 - **🟥 FIAP | Software Engineering Student**